Dockdep/LessonHub/diagrams/flows/exercise-retry.md

   classDef bx fill:#fff3e0,color:#1a1a1a

   prev[Previous ExerciseAnswer]:::bx
-  rev[ReviewText:<br/>"You missed the conjugation in past tense.<br/>Specifically the irregular form of 'ir'..."]:::bx retry[Retry exercise template]:::bx
+  rev["ReviewText:<br/>'You missed the conjugation in past tense.<br/>Specifically the irregular form of ir...'"]:::bx retry[Retry exercise template]:::bx

   prev --> rev --> retry